dckesler/vimconfig/README.md

-#Current setup for vim and tmux
+# Current setup for vim and tmux

-##Installing
+## Installing
-- Run `git clone git@github.com:CanopyTax/cp-dotfiles.git ~/.vim`
+- Run `git clone https://github.com/dckesler/vimconfig.git ~/.vim`
+- (Or the git address of your fork if you forked this)

-init.vim should by symlinked to .vimrc
+init.vim should be symlinked to .vimrc
 - Run `ln -s ~/.vim/init.vim ~/.vimrc`

+You need tmux
+- Run `brew install tmux`

+Install this to have tmux and your clipboard be friends
+- Run `brew install reattach-to-user-namespace`

 tmux.conf should be symlinked to ~/.tmux.conf
 - Run `ln -s ~/.vim/tmux.conf ~/.tmux.conf`

 Install vundle
 - Run `git clone https://github.com/VundleVim/Vundle.Vim ~/.vim/bundle/Vundle.vim`